ejdiaz3/Microbial-graph/README.md

 - The code can convert the "otu_sample_value.txt" into a sparse bipartite adjacency matrix(row: otu; column: sample).
 - Then we can subset the otus of interest.
 - After subsetting, we can plug this matrix of interest into the vsp function for clustering.
 This way, we can see the cluster of otus and the samples, by inspecting the Z and Y matrix respectively.
 Just an idea though, welcome to any thoguht!!!
+- Please see the script "otu_cooccurrebce_network_note-EmilyV1" [2_tsvTograph].
+  -I added two bff with the enviromental data 1) for biomes and 2) for features.
+  - We can use the one you like the most.